JasYoung314/gamingtheorist/_posts/2014-10-18-Calculating-damage-per-second.md

 It's something I've done since I can remember.
 I was something I was brought up with.
 My mother plays videogames, my brother plays and my girlfriend plays them.

-For the last year or so I've been taken with a pariticular game called Defense of the Ancients 2 (DotA 2).
+For the last year or so I've been taken with a particular game called Defense of the Ancients 2 (DotA 2).
 The basic idea of a game is to destroy the enemy base, called an Ancient.
-5 hero's (from a pool of 114) on each team attempt to push through the oppositions base defenses, Towers which are static structures which put out a lot of damage  and barracks, which weaken the opposing team if you can destroy them.
+5 hero's (from a pool of 114) on each team attempt to push through the oppositions base defense's , Towers which are static structures which put out a lot of damage  and barracks, which weaken the opposing team if you can destroy them.

 The level of complexity in this game is astounding.
 At it's highest level the games attract millions of viewers and a prize pool of 10 million dollars.